survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 Webpack doesn't handle styling out of the box.
 Instead, you must configure loaders and plugins to get the setup you need.

-In this chapter we'll set up CSS with our project and see how it works out with automatic browser refreshing.
-The neat thing is that in this case webpack doesn't have to force a full refresh.
+In this chapter, we'll set up CSS with our project and see how it works out with automatic browser refreshing.
+The neat thing is that in this case, webpack doesn't have to force a full refresh.
 Instead, it can do something smarter as we'll see soon.

 ## Loading CSS